JumboCode Website Redesign

 We shipped a new site to highlight annual projects and the application process

-The updated platform will support JumboCode's mission to create free software for Boston non-profits by drawing more members and clients.
+The updated platform supports JumboCode's mission to create free software for Boston nonprofits by drawing more members and clients.
 I led the redesign from end-to-end and created the first documented design system, supporting developers through sprints and contributing to a 35% increase in student applications.

 Check out the full site here!